 Asparagus: Any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.

 Onion: Ooh!
 Yes please!

-Aubergine: My definition of freedom is to find a vagina that can accommodate my GIRTH!
+Aubergine: My idea of freedom is a V that can accommodate my GIRTH!

 Cauliflower: (to Asparagus) Why weren’t you allowed to mingle with Turnip?

 Asparagus: (downing a shot of nail polish remover) Farmer Maxima considered him too lowly.
 He cruelly kept us apart from a storage point of view.

 Cauliflower: (to Asparagus) Your soshalism sounds liberating.
 Where can I get some?

 Asparagus: I honestly don’t know.
 I heard about it from some Israeli avocados but none of the veggies round here want to hear about it.
 They say they just want to be left alone to grow in peace.